Lorenzo Bandini Trophy

 In the motor racing world, the accolade is considered highly prestigious.
 Ivan Capelli, an Italian driver, was the inaugural winner in 1992.
-No award was given in each of 1993 and 1994 and no-one has won more than once because drivers are only allowed to be a named a recipient just once to give other racers the opportunity to win it.
-Although the accolade is usually awarded to racing drivers for their achievements from the previous season, it has been awarded to two racing team members: the Ferrari president Luca Cordero di Montezemolo (1997), and the marque's vice-chairman Piero Ferrari (2013).
+No award was given in 1993 or 1994.
+Recipients are only allowed to win once, to give others the opportunity to win it.
+Although the accolade is usually awarded to racing drivers for their achievements from the previous season, it has been awarded to four racing team members: the Ferrari president Luca di Montezemolo (1997), the marque's vice-chairman Piero Ferrari (2013), the Formula One CEO Stefano Domenicali, and the Aprilia MotoGP CEO Massimo Rivola (2021).
+The latter two are the only joint recipients of the trophy in a calendar year.

 The accolade has been given to two racing teams: the Mercedes AMG Petronas F1 Team for winning the World Constructors' Championship with a V6 engine coupled with hybrid technology (2015), and Scuderia Ferrari to commemorate the 70th anniversary of its establishment (2017).
-It has been presented to Italian drivers and teams eight times, German competitors and constructors four times and three times to British racers.
-The 2022 winner was the Haas F1 driver Kevin Magnussen.
+It has been presented to Italian individuals and teams ten times, German and British competitors and constructors four times apiece.
+The 2025 winner was the McLaren-Mercedes Formula One driver Oscar Piastri.